riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 # 2. Getting All Set-up

 _This workshop is about learning how to set yourself up with Xcode to create your own iOS apps.
-We will how to create UI elements, and create actions for when you press a button._
+We will learn how to create UI elements, and create actions for when you press a button._

 | Topics                             | Details                            |
 | ---------------------------------- | ---------------------------------- |